Xinyuan-LilyGO/T-TWR/README.md

  7. ⚠ **Can't turn on automatically after connecting the battery?**
       1. Connect the battery separately, you need to press the **PWR button** for one second, the board will start the action, press and hold the **PWR** button for 6 seconds to shut down, the shutdown time can be set by software

+8. TWR currently has two modes before leaving the factory, one is flashed with regular firmware and uses the esp built-in boot, and the other uses TinyUF2 as the boot program.
+For novices, please [see here](./firmware/README.MD)